defuse/bqp/blog-source/content/quantum-immortality-to-quantum-hell.md

 experiencing *something*.
 I mean, it's going to take a while, at least a few milliseconds, for all of your brain activity to stop.
-This is how we turn quantum immortality into quantum hell: Why should quantum mechanics save you *before* the gun fires, and not after blood starts draining out of the 9mm hole in your skull?
+This is how we turn quantum immortality into quantum hell: Why should quantum mechanics save you *before* the gun fires, and not after blood starts draining out of a 9mm hole in your skull?

 To bring more intuition into this version of the thought experiment, let's imagine you're dying a slow death.
 Every day, your condition gets worse, and